aavmurphy/perl-7-ready/README.md

 Gotchas:
 * use open is universal, its a per (all files/packages) thing, have it in 1 package, then its everywhere.

-# Insert Perl 7 Pragmas
+## Insert Perl 7 Pragmas

 `use utf8; use strict;l use warnings`

 Hopefully not contraversial.
 This script just makes sure these pragmas are there.

-# Optional: insert a preamble (comments at the start)
+## Optional: insert a preamble (comments at the start)

 This is an extra, a series of comments at the start of each file, e.g. `# (c) you, your website, your email`

-# Optional: fix windows line endings
+## Optional: fix windows line endings

 While editing every file...
 Fix line endings (remove \r (^M) chars) - comment this out of the code if you don't want it

-# See Also
+## See Also

 `perltidy`

+# How to use

+copy `perl7ready.conf.example` to `perl7ready.conf` and edit it

+Then run the script on a smaple script of yours

+`perl7ready /dir /another-dir`

+You'll probably have to tweak what I've done, especially to auto-fix signatures

+You'll have to test you code, especially with the signature changes, e.g. its `sub new ($class)` not `sub new ()`

+# Feedback

+Welcome